 A stress test to see whether k6 could maintain an RPS that corresponded to peak load.

 - Total reqs: 227M

 - Load zones: 2

 - Time-series: 23k

 Observations: The system handled this decently, but only after auto-scaling kicked in.
 It also took a bit of time for the Rabbit queue to drain after this.

-Goal: Generate as high an RPS as possible in a short period of time
+A spike test to generate as high an RPS as possible in a short period of time.

 - Load configuration

 - VUs: 300k

 - Duration: 5m